• Skip to primary navigation

 What Entrees Pair Best with Pea Salad?

 This is up to your taste buds of course, but in our house, we love it with ham, turkey, or roast chicken.
-The tasty is really versatile so it pairs nicely with almost any type of meat dish.
+The recipe is really versatile so it pairs nicely with almost any type of meat dish.

 Can I Use Frozen Peas?